 Among numerous payment methods available to buyers and sellers in international trade, operation by way of Letter of Credit / LC is the most widely accepted and practiced alternative.
 But why?

-What does `UCPDC` stand for?
+What does `UCPDC` stands for?

-How does Letter of Credit /LC function?
+How Letter of Credit /LC functions?

 International trade calls for proper understanding and in depth knowledge of various technical aspects of Letter of Credit.
 To learn these theoretical basis and many other practical details regarding Exports & Imports through Letter of Credit / LC from experience of professional executive, Bdjobs.com invites you to the workshop on `Letter of Credits/ LC in Exports/Imports` operation.